bookofdark/crashfix/README.md

-A quick fix for crashing on roblox
+A quick fix for crashing on roblox / solara

 # Disclaimer
 ## Important Notice: This tool is intended for educational purposes only.